The Rotary Outreach Myeloma Program

 PDG Don Jago OAM - Chair

 PP Lyndon Joss

 Myeloma Australia’s mission is to facilitate myeloma research in Australia, to support and inform those living with the disease and educate those involved in its care and treatment.

 The organisation is determined to raise community awareness and understanding of myeloma,and to improve patient access to the latest treatments at affordable prices

-Currently, there are sixty myeloma support groups nationally,each led by a specialist myeloma nurse.
+Currently, there are more than sixty myeloma support groups nationally, each led by a specialist myeloma nurse.

-There is a need for several more in regional Victoria but progress is limited due to resource limitations.
+There is a need for several more in regional Victoria that is being addressed in conjunction with the ROMP initiative.

-Through the ROMP collaboration with Rotary, expansion of services and new support groups will be facilitated and services to the myeloma community in the regions significantly expanded.
+Through the ROMP collaboration with Rotary Clubs in regional Victoria, expansion of services and the creation of new myeloma support groups will be facilitated.